 No permit is required for the operation of model aircraft up until the maximum allowed weight of 25kg.

 Flying outside this framework will only be possible in the “open category”, requiring a dedicated training and examination.
-Costs for these are in between € 60 and € 100, depending on which recognized training institute one chooses.
+Costs to obtain such training examination in the Netherlands are in between € 60 and € 100, depending on which recognized training institute one chooses.
+Certificates obtained in other EASA countries are also valid in the Netherlands.

 Associations